Hines94/BabylonBurst/README.md

 TODO: build client & server

 Git & Engine Upgrades:
-- Git will come with history from BabylonBoost engine
+- Git will come with history from BabylonBurst engine
     - (OPTIONAL) - delete this
     - (OPTIONAL) - work from a branch
 - Upgrading from any git history